cimug-org/cim-modeling-guide/docs/section1-introduction.md

 *This Document Does Not Cover Tools Used To Create CIM Profiles*

 The tools used to create CIM Profiles are not in the purview of CIM Management.
-This document does provide rules and recommendations for transforming the CIM UML (a semantic information model) into a canoncial data model that can then be used as input to a tool to create CIM Profiles.
+This document does provide rules and recommendations for transforming the CIM UML (a semantic information model) into a canonical data model that can then be used as input to a tool to create CIM Profiles.

 ### 1.1.4 Who this Document Is For